TheKevJames/experiments/README.rst

 Various Experiments
 ===================

-This repository is a collection of various one-of experiments.
+This repository is a collection of various one-off experiments.

 - `Guild Wars 2 Scripts`_
 - `Jaro-Winkler Speed Comparisons`_